 Hybrid characters, parentage and underwing pattern

 Hybrids between Aythya ducks are not infrequent and can provide an identification challenge.
 Some are clearly hybrids, with characters intermediate between two species, but others can resemble one of the parent species or, more problematically, they may closely resemble a third and rarer species.
 The images below portray an intriguing and instructive Aythya at Shustoke Reservoir, Warwickshire, in January 2016.
-It emerged that what is presumed to be the same individual was observed at the same site during March 2014, making it at least two-and-a-half years old in January 2016 (and just entering at least its fourth calendar year).
-Judging from photos, its appearance changed little during the intervening period.
-During both visits there was debate among observers about the parentage and even whether the bird was a female or a male in retarded plumage.
+It emerged that what is presumed to be the same individual was observed at the same site during March 2014 which, if so, would make it an adult at least two-and-a-half years old in January 2016 (and just entering at least its fourth calendar year).
+On both occasions there was debate among observers about the parentage.
 Majority opinion favoured female Greater Scaup x Tufted Duck (my own eventual conclusion) but there were certainly features of the bird which at times quite strongly recalled Lesser Scaup influence (and other combinations have also been suggested).
 The publication of a new Helm Identification Guide on wildfowl (Sébastien Reeber, 2015) was timely, therefore, and provided benchmarks against which to review the features of this individual and current thinking on certain key characters.

 In most circumstances the plumage overall was very scaup-like and provided few clues to a second parent's identity.
 However, in duller light and especially when viewed from the rear, there were hints of blacker plumage tones and suggestions of Tufted Duck.
-A little perplexingly, although fleeting, this impression converged with a male Tufted Duck rather than a female (plate 6).
-This appears likely to be a function of 'the angle of incidence' of light under certain circumstances but caused some to question whether it was indeed a female.
-Given the age of the bird, if it were in fact a male, that would imply some level of 'genetic deficiency' retarding the normal plumage development - but with hybrids perhaps anything is possible.
+A little perplexingly, this impression converged with a male Tufted Duck rather than a female (plate 6).
+This impression was fleeting, however, and seems likely to be a function of 'the angle of incidence' of light under certain circumstances.

 In 2002, Martin Garner (always exploring potentially useful identification features) described the underwing pattern of Lesser Scaup (Birding World, 2002, 15: 506 - 508).
 He noted that: 'The median and lesser underwing-coverts and axillaries of female and immature Lesser Scaup are white and surrounded by grey greater underwing-coverts, grey undersides to the flight feathers (primaries and secondaries) and grey marginal underwing-coverts'.
 As the distal portions of the greater coverts are rather whiter than the bases, Nils van Duivendijk (Advanced Bird Id Guide, 2010) summarised the pattern as: 'two white bars on grey underwing'.
 In various texts now, this pattern has been cited as distinct from both Tufted Duck and Greater Scaup, in which the underwing is deemed to appear more uniformly whitish, including on the underside of the flight feathers (e.g. 'off-white overall', Martin Garner BW (2002) 15: 508; 'fairly uniform off-white', Colin Bradshaw BB (2005) 98: 92; 'underwing [of Lesser Scaup] not as all white as on Tufted and Greater', Collins Bird Guide (2009), p46).